point97/p97-angular-components/README.md

 # Usage

 **Note:** This section describes how to use the components in your application.
-For instruction to develope components see [For Developers](#for-developers)
+For instruction on how to develop components see [For Developers](#for-developers)

 ```
 # Save to dependencies